-The ongoing 2019 Nigeria Verbal and Social Autopsy (VASA) study is using a mixed methods approach to identify the main causes of under-five deaths in Nigeria and understand the social context and healthcare responses that preceded preventable child deaths.
-These results will provide a compelling narrative on why Nigerian children die and inform strategies to address preventable deaths.
+The 2019 Nigeria Verbal and Social Autopsy (VASA) study used a mixed methods approach to identify the main causes of under-five deaths in Nigeria and understand the social context and healthcare responses that preceded preventable child deaths.
+The results provide a compelling narrative on why Nigerian children die and inform strategies to address preventable deaths.

 Why Study Child Deaths in Nigeria?

 According to the Nigerian Demographic Health Surveys (NDHSs), under-five mortality in Nigeria has declined from 201 per 1000 live births in 2003 to 132 per 1000 live births in 2018, a 35% decline in 15 years.
 Despite this decline, progress has been significantly slower than what has been achieved in most other African countries and is much slower than what is needed to achieve the Sustainable Development Goal (SDG) 3 target of reducing under-five mortality to 25 deaths per 1,000 live births by 2030.

 Like many Sub-Saharan African countries, Nigeria has historically depended on data modeling by the Child Health Epidemiology Reference Group (CHERG), an indirect method of estimating causes of under-five deaths, to determine the cause distributions of deaths in neonates, infants and children.
 As part of the country’s effort to accelerate reductions in child mortality, the first Nigerian VASA was conducted in 2014 using households with histories of under-five deaths identified during the 2013 Nigeria Demographic and Health Survey (NDHS).
 The 2014 VASA provided a primary estimate of causes of under-five deaths as well as information on the sociocultural factors that might have been barriers to caregivers accessing care for their sick children.1

 What is Verbal and Social Autopsy?